gkdreamz/mgrid/README.md

 ## Instalation

 The recommended way to install Mgrid is [through composer](http://getcomposer.org).
-Just create a `composer.json` file and run the `php composer.phar install` command to install it:
+Just create a `composer.json` file into the root of your project and add the following lines:

     {
         "require": {